High BP in Pregnancy: Is It Normal?

 There are many other ways to lower your blood pressure naturally, but these are the most effective.

 It is essential to control high blood pressure during pregnancy.
-It’s especially important to treat hypertension in pregnancy because it can result in serious complications for both mother and child.
+It’s especially important to treat Hypertension in pregnancy because it can result in serious complications for both mother and child.

 It’s essential to control high blood pressure during pregnancy.
-It’s especially important to treat hypertension in pregnancy because it can result in serious complications for both mother and child.
+It’s especially important to treat Hypertension in pregnancy because it can result in serious complications for both mother and child.

 How to Prevent it